Consensus Capacity of Noisy Broadcast Channels: Setup and Preliminaries

 \subsection{Some remarks on the definitions}

 \paragraph{Average error probability} We may also define a notion of ``average'' error probability $\erravg$ as the maximum of $\eta$ and $\lambda^\prime$ defined below:

-We now argue that the capacities remain unchanged if we replace maximal error probability with average error probability in their definitions.
-Clearly, $\lambda^\prime \leq \lambda$ and hence $\erravg \leq \errmax$.
+We may argue that the capacity remains unchanged if we replace maximal error probability with average error probability in their definitions.
+Clearly, $\lambda^\prime \leq \lambda$ and hence $\erravg \leq \err$.
 Thus, the consensus capacity for the average error criterion is no smaller than that for maximal error probability.
-Along the lines of the standard expurgation argument connecting maximal and average error capacities for point-to-point channels, it is clear that given an $(n,2^{nR})$ consensus code, we can construct an $(n,2^{nR}/2)$ consensus code with $\lambda$ no larger than $2\lambda^\prime$ by discarding half the codewords with the worse $\lambda_m$'s (and replacing decoder outputs which map to discarded codewords by $\bot$).
+Along the lines of the standard expurgation argument connecting maximal and average error capacities for point-to-point channels~\cite[page~204]{CoverT2006}, it is clear that given an $(n,2^{nR})$ consensus code with a certain $\lambda^\prime$, we can construct an $(n,2^{nR}/2)$ consensus code with $\lambda$ no larger than $2\lambda^\prime$ (and identical $\eta$) by discarding half the codewords with the worse $\lambda_m$'s (and replacing decoder outputs which map to discarded codewords by $\bot$).
 Hence, the consensus capacity for maximal error probability criterion is also no smaller than that for average error probability.
 Thus the consensus capacity is agnostic to the choice of maximal or average error probability in its definitions.

 \paragraph{Randomization} Allowing for common randomness shared by the sender and both receivers does not change the capacities\footnote{Notice that a malicious sender may choose its transmission depending on the realization of the common randomness.
 Hence the probability of error when the sender and the receivers share common randomness is the weighted average of probabilities of error (of the deterministic codes) under the different possible realizations of common randomness.
 Thus, there is a deterministic code whose probability of error is no worse than that of a code with common randomness.}.
 This also implies that private randomization by the sender does not alter the capacities (since turning the private randomness at the sender into common randomness by providing it to both the decoders cannot decrease the capacity).